-3.3.2.2 3.3.2.2 Space-Filling
+3.3.2.3 Space-Filling

 The second approach, that deals with the disadvantage of the variations at random that there is no equal distribution, is to use a space-filling Latin-hypercube design, see e.g. (Gramacy, 2020).
-In (Eriksson, Johansson, Kettaneh-Wold, Wikström, & Wold, 2000), more techniques are given when experiments have to be chosen from fixed ranges.
-All the aforementioned techniques still have no preference for specific variations; all these techniques are determining the variations beforehand, without any interaction with the system.
+In (Eriksson, Johansson, Kettaneh-Wold, Wikström, & Wold, 2000), more techniques are given when experiments must be chosen from fixed ranges.
+All the aforementioned techniques still have no preference for specific variations; all these techniques determine the variations beforehand, without any interaction with the system.

-3.3.2.3 Neural Networks
+3.3.2.4 Neural Networks

 A technique that introduces variations that became of great interest in the last couple of years within the field of neural network, is the variational auto-encoder (Doersch, 2016).
-As a consequence of a low-dimensional hidden layer in the neural network, which forces the reproduction of the input to be summarized in a low-dimensional projection.
+Because of a low-dimensional hidden layer in the neural network, which forces the reproduction of the input to be summarized in a low-dimensional projection.
 The idea is to remove the encoder part, and only sample from the low-dimensional layer, to produce a high-dimensional layer.
 The advantage is that a lot of feasible variations can be created, based on real data.
 Also, anomaly detection can be executed to find rare cases, see e.g., (An & Cho, 2015).
 Furthermore, techniques such as Generative Adversarial Networks (GANs) may be of interest to introduce variations (Creswell, et al., 2018).
 GAN's also aim to create "fake" situations that are useful to train a network.

-3.3.2.4 Curriculum Learning
+3.3.2.5 Curriculum Learning